pueo-pynq/firmware-rfsoc4x2/README.md

 ## How to Build the Firmware for the RFSoC 4x2 Development Board

+__Important note: building this project for an RFSoC requires an RFSoC license.__

 __Step 1:__
 Set up a directory where you will keep the project.
 Using Windows 11, I keep mine in C:\Users\cdfri\Dev\Vivado-Projects